-The Martin Richard Institute for Social Justice—named after the youngest victim of the 2013 Boston Marathon bombings—was created to build knowledge about social justice, to develop skills for advancing social justice through individual and collective action, and to serve as a catalyst for actualizing Bridgewater State University’s commitment to social justice.
-The institute includes Jumpstart and The Bridge Partnership, as well as the Community Service Center.
+The Martin Richard Institute for Social Justice — named after the youngest victim of the 2013 Boston Marathon bombings — was created to build knowledge about social justice, to develop skills for advancing social justice through individual and collective action, and to serve as a catalyst for actualizing Bridgewater State University’s commitment to social justice.

 Military and Veteran Student Services is committed to assisting the military and veteran community at Bridgewater State University in achieving their academic and personal goals.

 The BSU Pride Center supports the success of gay, lesbian, bisexual, transgender and ally students and their peers, and fosters a campus climate of inclusion and equity.

 The Bridgewater State University Special Presidential Task Force on Racial Justice represents our entire BSU community, including faculty, students, staff, administrators, alumni and members of our wider community, and the university's commitment to anti-racism.
 These pages include updates from the Racial Justice Task Force as well as a number of resources and engagement opportunities for the wider community.

 Our students face a variety of issues outside of the classroom that may impact their ability to be successful at Bridgewater State University, and we want all students to know that help is available.